SamG101-Developer/GenEx/README.md

 ## Future

-Add more concepts regarding the type of generator, such as `forward_generator`, `bidirectional_generator` etc. This will allow optimizations, for example for `find_last` with a `reversible_generator`, the generator can be reversed then the first match found, rather than iterating over the entire generator.
+- Add more concepts regarding the type of generator, such as `forward_generator`, `bidirectional_generator` etc. This will allow optimizations, for example for `find_last` with a `reversible_generator`, the generator can be reversed then the first match found, rather than iterating over the entire generator.

+- Add more views, algorithms, actions, etc. Will include everything from `ranges-v3`, `Rust STL`, and other rust extensions.